Overview

 instance.

-The e-mail event receivers support e-mail–enabled list instances, and allow you to intercept
+e-mail event receivers support e-mail–enabled list instances, and allow you to

-events when the list receives e-mail messages.
-These event receivers are based on a class
+when the list receives e-mail messages.
+These event receivers are based on a

 Before events